bissy/wp-emoji-locale-style-guide/WAITING-REVIEW.md

 4. Fix and approve §4 and §6
 5. Only then look at the long-sentence strings

-Happy to do the mechanical work once we've agreed on the calls.
-I'd rather not bulk-reject another contributor's suggestions on my own judgement a day after getting PTE.
+I'm happy to do all of the mechanical work: the bulk rejections, the fixes, the approvals, and re-doing the already-approved date strings if we change the scheme.
+Just say which way you want each call to go and I'll run it.

+The only reason I haven't already is that bulk-rejecting another contributor's suggestions on my own judgement, a day after getting PTE, felt like the wrong way to start.
+If you'd rather I just use my judgement and get on with it, that works too.